Ludwig Franzisket: North Africa

 Franzisket was appointed Staffelkapitän (squadron leader) of 1.
-Staffel JG 27 on 5 December 1941.
-With his score at 39, Frankisket was shot down on 29 October 1942 by Royal Air Force (RAF) Spitfires.
-As he bailed out of Messerschmitt Bf 109 (Werknummer 10616—factory number) he struck the vertical stabilizer, a fate suffered by his close friend and fellow ace Hans-Joachim Marseille just four weeks before, breaking his leg.
-Marseille had not been as fortunate to survive the accident and was killed.
-Franzisket was tasked with recovery of Marseille's body from the desert.
+Staffel JG 27 on 5 December 1941, succeeding Hauptmann Redlich who was transferred.
+On 21 March 1942, Franzisket claimed a Curtiss P-40 Warhawk fighter shot down north of Ayn al-Ġazāla.
+His opponent may have been Pilot Officer R.H.
+McKillop flying Kittyhawk I AK748 from No. 94 Squadron.
+On 29 October, Franzisket was shot down on a Ju 87 dive bomber escort mission.
+He managed to bail out of his Bf 109 G-2 trop (Werknummer 10616—factory number) in a location approximately 10 km southeast of Quotaifiyah, a makeshift airfield at 31°04′N 28°18′E. His victor may have been Pilot Officer C.J.
+Samonelle from No. 92 Squadron.
+Franzisket, like his close friend Hans-Joachim Marseille, struck the vertical stabilizer breaking his leg.
+During his convalescence, he was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 12 January 1943.

 Franzisket summed up his view of the air war over North Africa after the war:

 In the air we were superior to the British fighter aircraft [Hurricanes] particularly in 1941.
 The Curtiss Tomahawks and Kittyhawks were much better aircraft, but the Bf 109F had the better performance at high altitude.
 Over and above, our tactics seemed to be better than the British, but on the other hand, the ever-growing superiority in numbers of the RAF was the reason why JG 27 was from the summer, 1942 onwards, more and more decimated and weakened.
 Negative points were the enormous technical difficulties and the lack of supply.
 An important but not decisive psychological factor was the news of the immense super-victories of the German pilots in Russia.
 But we all had the feeling that these victories were gained much more easily than ours.
 I never envied the German Jagdgeschwadern on the Channel front; I have a very unpleasant memory of my own tour of several months over England, and therefore had the highest respect for the results of the pilots on the Western front."

-After recovering Franzisket led 1./Ergänzungs-Jagdgruppe Süd—a supplementary training unit—from 1 July 1943 and was then appointed Gruppenkommandeur (group commander) of I./JG 27 based in Germany, defending against the United States Army Air Forces (USAAF).